+Are you on TRT Therapy?
 Do you have Hemochromatosis?
-Are you doing Testosterone Therapy?
 A therapeutic phlebotomy is a cornerstone treatment.
-Its Life Saving

 Therapeutic phlebotomy involves the same procedure as blood donation; the primary difference is the frequency of how often we give blood.
 Phlebotomy (aka venesection) may be recommended quite frequently for a person who has just been diagnosed with iron overload, especially if their ferritin levels are greatly elevated.